Employers and Universities: Work with us?

 This apprenticeship allows you to train to become a fully qualified solicitor, while learning and earning on the job.

-This degree apprenticeship programme lasts for between five and six years.
+This degree apprenticeship programme lasts six years.
 This apprenticeship is mainly for school-leavers, but if you’re a university graduate or already have completed another kind of law apprenticeship, like one of the course above, the programme will be shorter.
 You need five GCSEs and three A-levels at grade C or above to apply.

-You will work full-time and study part-time, working towards an level 6 qualification, the equivalent of a degree (it could even include an LLB, or bachelor of law degree).
-You'll then complete the Solicitors Qualifying Examination (SQE), the vocational qualification that you need to practise law as a solicitor.
+You will work full-time and study part-time, working towards an level 7 qualification, the equivalent of a Master's degree, although you will not necessarily gain a Master's, more likely an LLB (a law degree).
+You'll then complete the Solicitors Qualifying Examination (SQE) – this is the vocational qualification you need to practise law as a solicitor and it replaced an earlier examination system called the Legal Practice Course in 2021.

 You will develop an in-depth technical knowledge of the law as well as gain crucial workplace skills including: how to manage your own workload, communicate effectively, think critically, solve problems, and negotiate successfully.